ansible/workshops/exercises/ansible_network_eda/2-resource-module-cisco/README.md

 * Resource modules are Idempotent, and can be configured to check device state.
 * Resource Modules are bi-directional, meaning that they can gather facts for that specific resource, as well as apply configuration.
 Even if you are not using resource modules to configure network devices, there is a lot of value for checking resource states.
 * The bi-directional behavior also allows brown-field networks (existing networks) to quickly turn their running-configuration into structured data.
 This allows network engineers to get automation up running more quickly and get quick automation victories.
+* This structured data can be persisted to a remote SCM using the `ansible.scm` collection.

 ## Solution